École de l'air et de l'espace: History

 In 1937, the school moved into still-unfinished buildings in Salon, Bouches-du-Rhône.
-The outbreak of World War II forced the school to relocate several times from 1939 to 1945, to sites including Bordeaux, Collioure, and Marrakech.
+The outbreak of World War II forced the school to relocate several times from 1939 to 1945, to sites including Bordeaux, Collioure, and Marrakesh.
 It was not until 1946 that the school returned to the now-completed campus at Salon.
 The school received the Legion of Honor and the Croix de Guerre from President Vincent Auriol in 1947.

-Other specialized schools joined the École de l'air et de l'espace, including the École du commissariat de l'Air, which trains administrative, legal, and financial officers, in 1953, and the Cours Spécial de l'École de l'air et de l'espace (CSEA), which trains exchange cadets from French-speaking African countries, in 1973.
+Other specialized schools joined the École de l'air et de l'espace, including the École du commissariat de l'Air, which trains administrative, legal, and financial officers, in 1953, and the Cours Spécial de l'École de l'air (CSEA), which trains exchange cadets from French-speaking African countries, in 1973.

-In 1969, the École de l'air et de l'espace began an exchange program with the United States Air Force Academy, for eight cadets per school each year.
+In 1969, the École de l'air began an exchange program with the United States Air Force Academy, for eight cadets per school each year.

 The school first accepted women in 1976.

-Since 2008, The École de l'air et de l'espace also proposes two mastères spécialisés courses in aviation safety aircraft airworthiness and aerospace project management in partnership with the École nationale de l'aviation civile and the Institut Supérieur de l'Aéronautique et de l'Espace.
+Since 2008, the École de l'air et de l'espace also proposes two mastères spécialisés courses in aviation safety aircraft airworthiness and aerospace project management in partnership with the École nationale de l'aviation civile and the Institut Supérieur de l'Aéronautique et de l'Espace.

-In 2015, The École de l'air et de l'espace launched a MOOC titled Compréhension de l’Arme Aérienne (Understanding Air Power) on France Université Numérique's platform.
+In 2015, the École de l'air launched a MOOC titled Compréhension de l'Arme Aérienne (Understanding Air Power) on France Université Numérique's platform.

+In 2021 the École de l'air was renamed École de l'air et de l'espace, following the renaming of the Armée de l'air to Armée de l'air et de l'espace.